robertmartin8/ReasonableDeviations/_posts/2021-09-18-how-i-use-notion.md

 Each lecture course had its own page, which I used to track:

-- Areas that I wanted to revisit, e.g concepts/techniques from lectures that I didn't understand the first time around.
+- Areas that I wanted to revisit, e.g. concepts/techniques from lectures that I didn't understand the first time around.
 - Important derivations that I'd need to be able to reproduce in an exam.
 - Which subtopics within the course I would "bin" (i.e not answer an exam question on), and which subtopics I was weak at (would only choose that exam question if there was nothing better).